 By utilizing these commands skillfully, developers can exercise fine-grained control over the debugging process, allowing them to concentrate on pertinent sections of the code, streamline their debugging workflows, and effectively troubleshoot software issues with ease and efficiency.

-3. ignore – The ignore command in GDB allows developers to specify the number of times a breakpoint or watchpoint should be ignored before stopping program execution.
+command in GDB allows developers to specify the number of times a breakpoint or watchpoint should be ignored before stopping program execution.
 By setting an ignore count, developers can control how many times a breakpoint or watchpoint should be encountered before triggering the debugger to halt the program.
-This command is useful when developers want to skip stopping at certain breakpoints or watchpoints during repetitive debugging tasks or when they want to focus on specific instances of their occurrence.
+This command is useful when developers want to skip stopping at certain breakpoints or watchpoints during repetitive debugging tasks or when they want to focus on specific instances of their occurrence. - tbreak – The

 Program Analysis